 Currently, there are huge concerns with noise, anti-social behaviour, parking and traffic that need to be addressed.
 They wish to make it clear that CMet is having a detrimental impact on residents currently and it is a fact that it is depriving residents of the enjoyment of their own home and garden presently.

 Although they are grateful a site visit is taking place, so the committee members can see the small space available for such a huge development and its proximity to residential housing.
 The site visit will permit the committee to see how close these proposals are to the ancient woodland and the 19 trees to be felled, plus the additional (approx.) 40 trees we believe that will be felled or damaged to accommodate it, in addition to the drainage system through the woods.
-The social hub 'The Forum' is very close to the houses on Carisbrooke Way and they believe that viewing the site from a private property will clearly show how visible it will be, particularly in the winter months, so the planning committee could form a view from an additional perspective and understand what residents will be able to see and potentially hear.
+The social hub 'The Forum' is very close to the houses on Carisbrooke Way and they believe that viewing the site from a private property will clearly show how visible it will be. particularly in the winter months, so the planning committee could form a view from an additional perspective and understand what residents will be able to see and potentially hear.
 They believe it would also show a true reflection of how residents will be overlooked by the development and understand how residents can be disturbed by the students' noise, music, drunkenness and general anti-social behaviour that is not addressed by the management at Cardiff MET at present.
 This is even closer to residents' homes and seeing it from a private residential house, they believe, would permit the committee to see the reality of the proposals.
-They believe this is a reasonable request and that it has been unreasonably denied with no explanation as to why, therefore, as residents, they find unacceptable.
-The Dianning Committee site visit teak place on 1 St Eakmond REMARKS: The Planning Committee site visit took place on 1 st February 2017.
-Members walked the length of the application site, accompanied by third parties including a large number of local residents who were able to put questions to the Committee through their Local Members.
-Members also viewed the application site from the nearby residential areas at Ael-y-Bryn, northeast of the site, and Carisbrooke Way, south of the site.
-It was not deemed necessary to visit private property in this instance as member could appreciate the relationship between residential areas and the site from public vantage points.
-The concerns of residents are noted and have been addressed in the Committee report.
-19 no. trees are to be felled and the drainage system has been amended to avoid further tree loss.
-Relevant conditions to agree drainage details and ensure tree protection are recommended and would only be discharged once the agreement of the tree officer and drainage engineers has been received.
-There is no evidence in the application that an additional 40 no. trees would need to be felled/damaged to accommodate the development.